Updated on 2024-11-11 GMT+08:00

 Advanced Settings

-Click Expand and configure the following parameters:
+Expand the area and configure the following parameters:

 • Data Disk Space Allocation: allocates space for container engines, images, and ephemeral storage for them to run properly.
-For details about how to allocate data disk space, see Data Disk Space Allocation.
+For details about how to allocate data disk space, see Space Allocation of a Data Disk.

 Adding data disks

-A maximum of four data disks can be added.
-By default, raw disks are created without any processing.
+A maximum of 16 data disks can be attached to an ECS and 10 to a BMS.
+By default, a raw disk is created without any processing.
 You can also click Expand and select any of the following options:

 • Default: By default, a raw disk is created without any processing.